What is Body Composition?

 How often do you even hear someone mention their body fat percentage?
-Probably never.

-The truth is; you need to lose body fat not just weight to get healthier and for that reason, tracking it should be part of everyone's fitness protocol.
+The truth is you need to lose body fat not just weight to get healthier and for that reason, tracking it should be part of everyone's fitness protocol.

 For example, if Marry lost three pounds this week, how else are we going to determine that none of it is muscle tissue and that her metabolic rate is not going to suffer?

-We have even included an online calculator above, so you don't have to endure the embarrassment of going to another fitness club to have your love handles pinched and prodded by some dude with handheld calibers.
+We have even included an online calculator here, so you don't have to endure the embarrassment of going to another fitness club to have your love handles pinched and prodded by some dude with handheld calibers.

 Realities of Testing Body Fat %

-It is best to take measurements at the same time each day, but whatever time of day you measure you body fat, try to allow about three hours after rising, eating or hard exercise.
+It is best to take measurements at the same time each day, but whatever time of day you measure your body fat, try to allow about three hours after rising, eating or hard exercise.

 Water, Weight and Body Fat